Jitendra-Dash/Basic-of-Neural-Network/README.md

 ### <font color = 'red'> how Neural network related to nervous system or neurons ?</font>
 Whenever eye sees something the sensor and motor neurons transmit signal to the brain which inform us that we are seeing a cat.Just like that the Artificial Neural network work
 ### <font color = 'green'>Now we got some familiarity with the neurons(Biological) we can learn about the neurons(neural network)</font>
-here is a comparision where we see can that our neuron from neural network kind of similar to biological neuron.
+Here is a comparision where we see can that our neuron from neural network kind of similar to biological neuron.

 ![comparision artificial and bilogical](https://user-images.githubusercontent.com/46401460/71612493-cb25ea00-2bc6-11ea-8b38-6d3509113aec.png)